New on Netflix in January

 - Published

-If you have our Virgin TV 360 box, our V6 box (powered by TiVo®) or our Stream box, you can watch Netflix through your telly with our brilliant app.
+If you have our Virgin TV 360 box, our V6 box (powered by TiVo®) or Stream from Virgin Media, you can watch Netflix through your telly with our brilliant app.
 No need to huddle over that laptop!
 Netflix is included in a range of our TV bundles and is available to add to those that don’t include it.

 Already have a Netflix subscription?
 You can transfer your billing over to Virgin Media to keep everything together in one bill without changing your Netflix account.
 Learn more here.

-Find it in Apps > Netflix from Friday 1 August
+Find it in Apps > Netflix from Christmas Eve

 )